Geeksongs/geeksongs.github.io/index.md

 </table>

 ## Experience
-### The University of Sydney,2019-Now
+### 1.The University of Sydney,2019-Now
 - I'm currently a undergraduate student majoring in Computational data science and Statistics from the University of Sydney.
 I'll graduate with a Bachelor of advanced computing degree(with Honor).
-My ambition is to become a computer vision researcher in the future.
+My ambition is to become a computer vision researcher in the future.All of my math courses reach 90+ marks,my calculus' mark is 95,my Linear Algebra have got 93.

+### 2.

 ## Interested Research area
 1. Computer Vision